 Filing a visa petition is as much of a legal matter as getting your driver’s license.
 Do you hire a $3,000 attorney to apply for your driver’s license?
 The premise is pretentious and misleading.
 Petitioning for a family visa is not a legal matter, it’s a benefit request from your government.
 They don’t teach how to apply for visas or green cards in law school.
 Every lawyer who helps in these matters learned it on their own just like anyone else.
 That said, if you have legal issues that could complicate your situation, you definitely should get legal counsel.

 RapidVisa does not offer legal advice or representation.
 Here’s what we do offer.
-Some lawyers have even accused us of unauthorized practice of immigration law, or “UPIL”.
+Some lawyers have accused us of unauthorized practice of immigration law, or “UPIL”.
 RapidVisa and its software has been investigated and cleared by both the Department of Homeland Security and the Colorado Supreme Court.
 We offer a service similar to TurboTax for visa applications.
 Here’s news coverage of our company being investigated and cleared by the Colorado Supreme Court.

 This is false.
-The overall K-1 visa approval rate is around 95% according to the actual NVC’s statistics.
-(Update 2019 – The approval rate has declined since Trump took office, but it’s still higher than 60%) This is scare tactics.
-Of course everyone wants the best chance for approval but do you really want to hire someone who makes such a false statement?
+The overall K-1 visa approval rate is around 95% according to NVC statistics.
+(Update 2019 – The approval rate has declined since Trump took office, but it’s still higher than 60%) These are scare tactics.
+Of course, everyone wants the best chance for approval but do you really want to hire someone who makes such a false statement?
 RapidVisa has an over 99% approval rate, which is a bit higher than the overall average.
 There is less than a 1% chance of a lawyer helping your odds better than RapidVisa.

 If your value proposition is that you are the most experienced because you have handled the most cases, then RapidVisa wins.
 We have over 60,000 approvals at over 99.7% approval rating.
-There probably isn’t an immigration attorney on Earth who will see that many cases in their lifetime.
 We have dozens of experienced representatives in 3 countries who help with these petitions every day.